 Harvester Worker Ants

-A Pogonomyrmex worker ant measures in at around 10 mm long.
+A Pogonomyrmex worker ant measures around 10 mm long.
 The harvester ant's pogonomyrmex color is brown or light red.
-Although a few species are black or a darker brown.
-One might recognize the bottom of these ants' heads has a hair like fringe known as psammophore.
+Although a few species are darker brown and some are black little ants.
+One might recognize the bottom of these ants' heads has a hair-like fringe known as psammophore.
 Many species utilize this for nest excavation, enabling them to spread along with the nesting material like a bulldozer.

 Species of Harvester Ants